- For other places with the same name, see Halle (disambiguation).

 Understand

-[edit]Halle owes its existence to brine springs: salt has been produced in the region since the Bronze Age.
-The name Halle probably stems from the boiling "hall" of the salt works.
-The oldest document mentioning "Halla" dates from 806 AD.
-From the 10th to 17th century, Halle belonged to the Archbishopric of Magdeburg, temporarily serving as the second residence of the Prince-Archbishop, who was both religious leader and political ruler of the territory.
-An important trade centre, Halle was a member of the Hanseatic League during the late Middle Ages.
-After the Protestant Reformation, the Archbishopric became the secular Duchy of Magdeburg before being merged into the Kingdom of Prussia.
+From the 10th to the 17th century, Halle belonged to the Archbishopric of Magdeburg, temporarily serving as the second residence of the Prince-Archbishop, who acted as both religious leader and secular ruler of the territory.
+As an important trade centre, Halle was a member of the Hanseatic League during the late Middle Ages.
+Following the Protestant Reformation, the Archbishopric was eventually converted into the secular Duchy of Magdeburg before being merged into the Kingdom of Prussia in 1680.

 Baroque composer George Frideric Handel was born in Halle in 1685 but moved to Hamburg at age 18 and later became famous in London.
 With its university (founded in 1694) and August Hermann Francke's Foundations (since 1698), Halle was an educational centre during the Age of Enlightenment.
 Thanks to its university, the picturesque landscape of the Saale valley and ruined castles in the surroundings, Halle was a place-to-go for Romantic poets of the early 19th century, namely Joseph von Eichendorff who studied in Halle and composed numerous poems during his rambles.
 The composer Johann Friedrich Reichardt's garden near Giebichenstein castle was considered the "shelter of Romanticism".